Our Journey to Net Zero

 - Ordering supplies from companies (usually other B Corps) that offer low-carbon shipping options and buying recycled, composted, or low-impact materials when possible

-This isn’t a comprehensive list, but represents the primary things Mightybytes did to reduce our emissions over the years.
+This isn’t a comprehensive list, but it represents the primary things Mightybytes did to reduce our emissions over the years.
 Unfortunately, we changed offices several times and didn’t set a baseline, so it’s hard for us to quantify how much we have improved over the years.
 Lesson learned.

 Offset What You Can’t Reduce to Reach Net Zero